 Surety market conditions are currently challenging as a result of significant losses incurred by many sureties in recent periods, both in the construction industry as well as in certain larger corporate bankruptcies.
 As a result, less bonding capacity is available in the market and terms have become more restrictive.
 Further, under standard terms in the surety market, sureties issue bonds on a project-by-project basis, and can decline to issue bonds at any time.
-Historically, approximately 30% of our business has required bonds.
+Historically, approximately 25% to 30% of our business has required bonds.
 While we have enjoyed a longstanding relationship with our primary surety and we have added another surety to further support our bonding needs, current market conditions as well as changes in our sureties' assessment of our operating and financial risk could cause our sureties to decline to issue bonds for our work.
 If that were to occur, our alternatives include doing more business that does not require bonds, posting other forms of collateral for project performance such as letters of credit or cash, and seeking bonding capacity from other sureties.
 We would likely also encounter concerns from customers, suppliers and other market participants as to our creditworthiness.
 While we believe our general operating and financial characteristics, including a significant amount of cash on our balance sheet, would enable us to ultimately respond effectively to an interruption in the availability of bonding capacity, such an interruption would likely cause our revenues and profits to decline in the near term.

-The following recaps the future maturities of our contractual obligations as of March 31, 2006 (in thousands):
+The following recaps the future maturities of our contractual obligations as of March 31, 2007 (in thousands):

-Tweive Mondis Ended March 51,
+Twelve Months Ended March 31,

-2007 2008 2009 2010 2011 Thereafter Total
+2008 2009 2010 2011 2012 Thereafter Total

-Operating lease obligations \$ 8,351 \$ 6,888 \$ 5,115 \$ 3,401 \$ 1,224 \$ 5,024 \$ 30,003
+Operating lease obligations \$9,963 \$7,990 \$5,445 \$3,247 \$2,400 \$ 6,449 \$ 35,494

-Absent any significant commitments of capital for items such as capital expenditures, acquisitions, dividends and share repurchases, it is reasonable to expect us to continue to maintain excess cash on our balance sheet.
-Therefore, we assumed that we would continue our current status of not utilizing any borrowings under our revolving loan.
+Absent any significant commitments of capital for items such as capital expenditures, acquisitions, dividends and share repurchases, it is reasonable to expect the Company to continue to maintain excess cash on its balance sheet.
+Therefore, we assumed that the Company would continue its current status of not utilizing any borrowings under its revolving loan.

-As of March 31, 2006 we also have \$22.1 million of letter of credit commitments, of which \$20.6 million expire in 2006 and \$1.5 million expire in 2007.
+As of March 31, 2007 we also have \$25.7 million letter of credit commitments, of which \$25.3 million expire in 2007 and \$0.4 million expire in 2008.
 The substantial majority of these letters of credit are posted with insurers who disburse funds on our behalf in connection with our worker's compensation, auto liability and general liability insurance program.
 These letters of credit provide additional security to the insurers that sufficient financial resources will be available to fund claims on our behalf, many of which develop over long periods of time, should we ever encounter financial duress.
 Posting of letters of credit for this purpose is a common practice for entities that manage their self-insurance programs through third-party insurers as we do.
-While the majority of these letter of credit commitments expire in 2006, we expect nearly all of them, particularly those supporting our insurance programs, will be renewed annually.
+While most of these letter of credit commitments expire in 2007, we expect nearly all of them, particularly those supporting our insurance programs, will be renewed annually.